 Agnes Anna (born 21 March 1889 in North Street, Newtownards)

 Jessie (Jessey, born 17 March 1891 in South Street, Newtownards)

 Their father, James Brankin, died of tuberculosis at 20 Thistle Street, Belfast on 6 July 1896 (aged 40).

 In 1901 the Brankin family was living in Marymount Street, Belfast and Agnes described herself as a draper.
 Her grandson, James Brankin (aged 7), was living with them.

-George and Mary Brankin had at least four children including:
+George and Mary (Minnie) Brankin had five children: